 The 3 Core Skills of Effective DBT Mindfulness Training

-Mindfulness is the first skill taught in DBT because without mindfulness it’s nearly impossible to change long-standing patterns of feeling, thinking, and acting.
-Mindfulness is central to regulating emotions, getting through crises without making things worse, and successfully resolving interpersonal conflicts.
+Mindfulness is the first skill taught in DBT because, without mindfulness, it’s nearly impossible to change long-standing patterns of feeling, thinking, and acting.
+Mindfulness is central to regulating emotions, overcoming crises without making things worse, and successfully resolving interpersonal conflicts.

 Wise mind is the state of mind in the middle of both emotion and logic.
 In Wise mind, we are aware of our emotions as well as how they are influencing us and how we act upon them.
 For example, if someone were to become angry, they would acknowledge that they are feeling anger and instead of allowing it to lead them into inappropriate actions, they could then make decisions considering their feelings that would lead to less harm for themselves.